Working remotely and communicating digitally – a short guide

 Chat – You can use Whatsapp or Slack or whichever Project Management tool you use.
 We use Teamwork for this.
 And we use Teamwork Desk to provide a Support desk for our support clients.

 Chat bots are useful to have visitors to your website engage with you in real time.
 We have also used Drift and Tawk, but currently use the free Hubspot Chat.
-Live Chat is very popular, as is Intercom and Facebook Messenger.
+Live Chat is very popular, as is Intercom and Facebook Messenger or Chatra.
 This means that visitors can talk to us as if they walked in the door of the office.
 They all offer an app for your phone as well as the desktop access.

 Camera – Your laptop camera may work fine, but test it as the cooling fan may generate a background noise.
 The phone camera might work better.
 Or go online and buy a camera with 1080p for as low as €19 for a Trust webcam or get a decent one for about €100.
 The Logitech C920 or the Logitech Brio are highly recommended You can also buy a camera tripod to get the camera sitting in the best position for you.